Chapter 8.15

 8.15.010 Purpose.

-The Roslyn cemeteries are unique among the cemeteries of the state of Washington.
-As such, the city of Roslyn desires to protect and preserve the historic, cultural, sociologic, and archaeologic significance and character of the Roslyn cemeteries.
-The city also desires to maintain the separate identity and integrity of each of the various cemeteries.
-The city further desires that the primary purpose of the Roslyn cemeteries continue to be a place of burial and commemoration of the dead.
+The city also desires to maintain the separate identity and integrity of each cemetery.
+The city further desires that the primary purpose of Roslyn cemeteries continue to be a place of burial and commemoration of the dead, and not for the profits of commercial enterprises and or exploitation.
 The city intends that the Roslyn Municipal Code be utilized to provide direction in meeting these goals.
 [Ord.
-970 § 1, 2005; Ord.
-887 § 1, 1999.]
+1119 § 2, 2015.]

 8.15.020 History.